Classification of irreducible integrable representations of loop toroidal Lie algebras: Abstract

 \section{Abstract}

-The aim of this paper is to classify irreducible integrable representations of loop toroidal Lie algebras, $\tau(B)=\tau \otimes B \oplus D $, where $\tau$ is a toroidal Lie algebra, $B$ is a commutative, associative, finitely generated unital algebra over $\mathbb C$ and $D$ is the space spanned by degree derivations $d_0,d_1,...,d_n$ over $\mathbb C$.
-When a part of center acts non-trivially on modules, we prove modules come from direct sum of finitely many copies of affine Kac-Moody Lie algebras and in the case when center acts trivialy on modules, modules come from direct sum of finitely many copies of simple Lie algebras.
+The aim of this paper is to classify irreducible integrable representations of loop toroidal Lie algebras with finite dimensional weight spaces.
+Loop toroidal Lie algebras are given by $\tau(B)=\tau_0 \otimes B \oplus D $, where $\tau_0$ is a toroidal Lie algebra, $B$ is a commutative, associative, finitely generated unital algebra over $\mathbb C$ and $D$ is the space spanned by degree derivations $d_0,d_1,...,d_n$ over $\mathbb C$.
+When the center of toroidal Lie algebra acts non-trivially on modules, we prove modules come from direct sum of finitely many copies of affine Kac-Moody Lie algebras.
+In the case when the center of toroidal Lie algebra acts trivially on modules, we prove modules come from direct sum of finitely many copies of finite dimensional simple Lie algebras.